 - Drain your pasta well and then rinse under cold running water.
 This helps to cool the pasta down so that it is ready to use in the recipe, as well as helping to wash off any excess starch which may interfere with the integrity of the recipe.
 After rinsing, drain well again.

-8. I am not overly fond of totally raw broccoli.
+- I am not overly fond of totally raw broccoli.
 It wreaks havoc with my digestive system.
-I usually blanche it first in some boiling water.
-2 minutes does the trick, and then again, place under cold running water to prevent I from cooking further.
-Make sure you dry it well.
-Also, I have found that you can use thawed frozen broccoli with success.
+So, I usually blanch it first in some boiling water.
+Only 2 minutes does the trick, and then again, place under cold running water to prevent it from cooking further.
+Make sure you dry it well!
+Also, I found out that you can use thawed frozen broccoli with success.
 Just make sure you pat it dry before using it so as not to water down the dressing.

-12. Do let the salad sit for at least an hour, covered, in the refrigerator prior to serving.
-This helps to develop the flavours more fully and enables them to mesh well together.
+- Do let the salad sit for at least an hour, covered, in the refrigerator prior to serving.
+This helps to develop the flavors more fully and enables them to mesh well together.

 HOW TO MAKE CREAMY PASTA SALAD

 Cook the pasta in a large pot of lightly salted water according to the package directions until al dente.
-Drain.
+Drain them.
 Rinse under cold running water until cold and drain well.
 Place into a mixing bowl.

 Chop and prepare all of your vegetables while the pasta is cooking.